-The Bonds are being issued (i) to pay for part of the costs of various projects of the City's Water System, (ii) to carry out a current refunding of certain outstanding obligations of the Water System, and (iii) to pay the costs of issuing the Bonds and the costs of administering the refunding.
+The Bonds are being issued (i) to pay for part of the costs of various projects of the City's Water System, (ii) if market conditions are favorable, to carry out a current refunding of all or a portion of certain outstanding obligations of the Water System, and (iii) to pay the costs of issuing the Bonds and the costs of administering the refunding.
 See "Use of Proceeds."